Skip to main content.

 [Across The Great Divide]

-In the summer of 1978 I stayed in a house in Maine that had a widow's walk, a very small room at the top of the house.
-It looked out over the harbor and had a good view of the boats as they came home.
-Many years later while thinking about that time, this song materialized.
-The reference to "silkie" is the legend of the seal-people who have the ability to come on land and live as humans.
-However, if they return to the water they revert to their original form forever.
+In the summer of 1978 I stayed in a house in Maine that had a widow's walk, a very small room at the top of the house with windows all around.
+It looked out over the harbour and had a good view of the boats coming in.
+Years later while thinking about that time this song came to me.
+The reference to 'Silkie' is a reference to the legend of the seal-people, those who have the power to come on land and live as humans.
+If they ever decide to return to the sea they revert to their original seal-form forever.

 She stood by the window